Viktorija Golubic

 Viktorija Golubic (Викторија Голубић; [ʋǐktoːrija ɡolǔbitɕ]; born 16 October 1992) is a Swiss professional tennis player.
+On 28 February 2022, she reached her career-high singles WTA ranking of No. 35.
+On 17 April 2023, she peaked at No. 61 in the doubles rankings.
+She is the current No. 2 Swiss player.

-Golubic has won one singles title on the WTA Tour, two singles WTA Challenger titles, as well as ten singles and 15 doubles titles on the ITF Circuit so far.
-On 28 February 2022, she reached her career-high singles ranking of world No. 35.
-On 15 January 2018, she peaked at No. 63 in the doubles rankings.
+Golubic has won two singles titles on the WTA Tour, four singles WTA Challenger titles, as well as 12 singles and 15 doubles titles on the ITF Circuit so far.

-Professional career
+Career

 2008–15: ITF Circuit

 Golubic started playing on the ITF Women's Circuit at the $10k event in Budapest in June 2008.
-She played her first two WTA qualifying tournaments at the Hungarian Open and Gastein Ladies in 2010.
-She made her WTA Tour main-draw debut at the Gastein Ladies in 2013, where she recorded her first WTA win and reached second round.
-However, all of her attempts to qualify for a major failed.
+She made her WTA Tour main-draw debut at the Gastein Ladies in 2013, where she recorded her first WTA Tour win over Kiki Bertens, before losing in the second round to Andrea Hlaváčková in three sets.

-2016: Breakthrough, WTA Tour title, top 100
+2016: Maiden WTA Tour title, top 100

-After winning her eighth ITF title at the $25k event in Hong Kong, Golubic reached her first Grand Slam main draw at the Australian Open through qualifying and lost to Carla Suárez Navarro in the first round of the tournament.
-She then reached the quarterfinals of another ITF event before failing to reach the main draw of her next three tournaments.
-At the Katowice Open, Golubic entered the main draw as a qualifier and beat Paula Kania in the first round before losing to Tímea Babos.
+After winning her eighth ITF title at the $25k event in Hong Kong, Golubic reached her first major main draw at the Australian Open through qualifying and lost to Carla Suárez Navarro in the first round of the tournament.
+At the Katowice Open, Golubic entered the main-draw as a qualifier and beat Paula Kania in the first round before losing to Tímea Babos.

-Prior to the French Open, Golubic played in the qualifying of the WTA Prague Open but lost to Viktória Kužmová in the first round.
-After a quarterfinal appearance at the $50k Open Saint-Gaudens, she entered French Open through qualifying and earned her first Grand Slam main-draw win with a three-set victory over Alison Riske.
-She lost to Lucie Šafářová in round two.
+She qualified for the French Open and earned her first major main-draw win with a three-set victory over Alison Riske, before losing to Lucie Šafářová in round two.

-Golubic started her grass-court season at the Rosmalen Championships, entering the main draw as a qualifier and defeating Anna-Lena Friedsam and Risa Ozaki en route to her first WTA quarterfinal, before losing to Belinda Bencic.
-Her next two tournaments (the Mallorca Open and Wimbledon) ended in qualifying.
-She also lost in the first round of her next ITF tournament in Budapest.
+Golubic started her grass-court season at the Rosmalen Championships, entering the main-draw as a qualifier and defeating Anna-Lena Friedsam and Risa Ozaki en route to her first tour quarterfinal, before losing to Belinda Bencic.

-At the inaugural Ladies Championship Gstaad, Golubic beat No. 7 seed Mona Barthel, Evgeniya Rodina, Carina Witthöft and Rebeka Masarova en route to her first WTA tournament final.
-She then defeated third seed Kiki Bertens to lift her first WTA trophy.
+At the inaugural Ladies Championship Gstaad, Golubic defeated third seed Kiki Bertens in the final to win her first WTA title.
 With the title, Golubic entered the top 100 for the first time.
-Golubic reached another final at the Linz Open, in which she was defeated by Dominika Cibulková.
-On her way to the final, she made her first top-10 win by defeating world No. 6, Garbiñe Muguruza, in the quarterfinal.
+She reached another final at the Linz Open, in which she was defeated by Dominika Cibulková.
+On her way to the final, she gained her first top-10 win by defeating world No. 6, Garbiñe Muguruza, in the quarterfinal, albeit by withdrawal when her opponent pulled out in the third set after spraining her ankle.
 She ended the season as No. 57 in the WTA rankings.